Corned beef: Cultural associations

-In North America, corned beef dishes are associated with traditional British and Irish cuisines.
+In North America, corned beef dishes are associated with traditional Irish cuisine, particularly on Saint Patrick's Day.
+Corned beef remained less popular in Ireland in comparison to other meat, such as bacon, probably due to the high price of beef.

 Mark Kurlansky, in his book Salt, states that the Irish produced a salted beef around the Middle Ages that was the "forerunner of what today is known as Irish corned beef" and in the 17th century, the English named the Irish salted beef "corned beef".

 Before the wave of 19th century Irish immigration to the United States, many ethnic Irish immigrants did not consume corned beef dishes.
 The popularity of corned beef compared to back bacon among the Irish immigrant population may have been due to corned beef being considered a luxury product in their native land, while it was cheap and readily available in the United States.

 The Jewish population produced similar corned beef brisket, also smoking it into pastrami.
 Irish immigrants often purchased corned beef from Jewish butchers.

 Canned corned beef has long been one of the standard meals included in military field ration packs globally, due to its simplicity and instant preparation.
 One example is the American Meal, Ready-to-Eat (MRE) pack.
 Astronaut John Young sneaked a contraband corned beef sandwich on board Gemini 3, hiding it in a pocket of his spacesuit.